The Jaded Hearts Club

-The Jaded Hearts Club is an English–American rock supergroup and covers band consisting of Miles Kane (of the Rascals and Last Shadow Puppets), Nic Cester (of Jet), Matt Bellamy (of Muse), Graham Coxon (of Blur), Jamie Davis (of Coxon's former label Transcopic) and Sean Payne (of the Zutons).
+The Jaded Hearts Club is a rock supergroup and covers band consisting of Miles Kane (of the Rascals and Last Shadow Puppets), Nic Cester (of Jet), Matt Bellamy (of Muse), Jamie Davis (of former member Graham Coxon's former label Transcopic) and Sean Payne (of the Zutons).

 The band initially performed under the name Dr. Pepper's Jaded Hearts Club Band and performed covers of Beatles songs.
-Their repertoire expanded to include rock and roll songs by bands including Cream, the Who and the Kinks.
+Their repertoire expanded to include rock-and-roll songs by bands including Cream, the Who and the Kinks.
 In 2020, they released an album of covers, You've Always Been Here, to mixed reviews.

 History

 Formation

 In September 2017, the musician Jamie Davis formed the Jaded Hearts Club to perform covers of Beatles songs at his 40th birthday party.
 He initially planned to hire a covers band, but decided it would be cheaper to ask his musician friends to perform with him instead.
 The band initially performed under the name Dr. Pepper's Jaded Hearts Club Band, a reference to the 1967 Beatles album Sgt Pepper's Lonely Hearts Club Band.

 Matt Bellamy of Muse said the band began "as a karaoke joke".
 They decided to continue as they enjoyed themselves and felt other bands were not performing traditional rock and roll.
 Bellamy said: "Going back to that really great songwriting, some of the best historic songwriting ever, and just playing it almost like a jazz band, real instruments, no gizmos, no tech, nothing like that."